azurecitadel/azurecitadel/content/partner/lighthouse/background.md

  - partner-lighthouse
 ---

-## In short
+## In brief

 Azure Lighthouse and Partner Admin Link (PAL) can be combined by managed service providers to help maximise their partner attached Azure Consumed Revenue (ACR) numbers.

 Why is that important?

-There is a new Microsoft solutions partner program for FY23 and those partners aiming to gain the new Azure designations will need to get a minimum of 70 on the relevant partner score.
+There is a new Microsoft solutions partner program for FY23.
+Partners aiming to gain the new Azure designations will need to get a minimum of 70 on the relevant partner score.
 The partner score is comprised of five categories.
 None of those can be zero even if the total score from the other categories totals 70 or more.

-Two categories relate to certs, and three categories are ACR based.
-The criteria demonstrates a partner's ability to:
+Two of the categories relate to certs, but the remaining three categories are ACR based and therefore relevant to these pages.
+The criteria in those categories demonstrate a partner's ability to:

 1. add new customers
 1. increase customer ACR beyond assumed natural growth levels
 1. deploy workloads other than IaaS VMs

-The partner attach mechanisms for tracking that ACR are
+The partner attach mechanisms for Azure partners to track customer ACR are

 * Cloud Solution Partner (CSP)
 * Digital Partner of Record (DPOR)